hartmanm/m11_iot_trigger_hub/readme.md

 # what it does

+- Use bluetooth buttons to trigger linux commands that are configurable from a json.
+Update a static website with dynamic content

+- Uses a single configuration file for all configurations

+- Allows flic2 iot buttons to trigger anything on the local host linux device or anything reachable via an http post method

 - The m11_iot_trigger_hub wraps the flic2 linux sdk allowing flic2 bluetooth buttons to trigger linux commands that are configurable from the m11.json

-- Allows flic2 iot buttons to trigger anything on the local host linux device or anything reachable via an http post method

-- Uses a single configuration file for all configurations

 # why the flic2 button?